-The song is either waiting to be uploaded, can't be matched, no longer available in the Apple Music catalog, or hasn't been released yet.
-Learn what to do if songs are taking a long time to upload.
+The song is waiting to be uploaded, can't be matched, is no longer available in the Apple Music catalogue or hasn't been released yet.
+Find out what to do if songs are taking a long time to upload.

-- Learn how to turn on Sync Library on all of your devices.
+- Find out how to turn on Sync Library on all of your devices.

-- Learn what to do if songs are missing in your music library after you turn on Sync Library.
+- Find out what to do if songs are missing in your music library after you've turned on Sync Library.

-- Learn what to do if your songs in your music library are grayed out.
+- Find out what to do if songs in your music library are greyed out.

-- Learn how to delete music from your library.
+- Find out how to delete music from your library.